bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

         <https://en.wikipedia.org/wiki/Generative_adversarial_networks>`__.

-        In these types of approaches, the generative model is trained on the tens of thousands of examples of 28x28 greyscale images, each representing a single "0" to "9" digit.
+        In these types of approaches, the generative model is trained on the tens of thousands of examples of 28x28 grey-scale images, each representing a single "0" to "9" digit.
 Once trained, the model should be able to reproduce random "0" to "9" 28x28 greyscale digits that, if trained well, look like a hand written digit.